 Not necessary for this item

-(2008).Egyptians' perception of the Shias and the role of media [Master’s thesis, the American University in Cairo].
+(2008).Egyptians' perception of the Shias and the role of media [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Shokatfard, Raya.
 Egyptians' perception of the Shias and the role of media.
 2008.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.